 In the US, the unexpected rise in employment (non-farm payrolls) was apparently because employers needed to shift workers back onto payrolls to capture the next round of government support benefits i.e. people were re-employed, in order to stay furloughed.

-If households expectations about an economic recovery is not met by the rules of competition and free markets, governments will likely ensure that that will be the case anyways.
+If households expectations about an economic recovery are not met by the rules of competition and free markets, governments will likely ensure that that will be the case anyways.

-This assumption is dependent upon two critical factors:
+This assumption is dependent on two critical factors:

 Pre-COVID: The Ailing Economy

 The S&P 500 has largely followed the expansion of global central bank balance sheets for the last 10 years.
 This means that. liquidity and not fundamentals have been the core driver of performance.
-(See our “Notes…from people way smarter than us” where we cover this concept in excruciating detail).
+(See our “Mike Green on Passive Flows Dominating Market ‘Fundamentals’” where we cover this concept in excruciating detail).

 Growth in productivity has been replaced by growth in debt in order to maintain the mirage of growth.
 Government debt-to-GDP was already extended in many regions prior to the COVID crisis.
 It has now exploded higher in response.
 Although there is no obvious level at which government debt-to-GDP becomes terminal, Reinhart and Rogoff in their book ‘Growth in a Time of Debt’ (2010) suggested that anywhere in excess of 90% becomes a problem.
 The US and the UK are beyond that level already.